Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Import your Messages

-Login to your Gmail account and click on the gear icon, then select ‘Settings’.
+Log in to your Gmail account and click on the gear icon, then select ‘See all settings’.

 Then select ‘Forwarding and POP/IMAP’.